-The Napa RCD coordinates and runs the program with volunteer assistance from local citizens coordinated through the local non-profit group Napa River Steelhead.
-Other project partners include Treasury Wine Estates, who provides RCD with land access and logistical assistance, and the Napa County Flood Control and Water Conservation District, who assists with landowner access.
+Napa RCD coordinates and runs the program with volunteer assistance from local citizens.
+Other project partners include Treasury Wine Estates, which provides Napa RCD with river access and logistical assistance, and the Napa County Flood Control and Water Conservation District, which assists with landowner access.
 All of the funders listed above are also project partners and have greatly helped develop and shape the program over the years.